-The dependency of IAVNEE on GPP and on NEECUP is reported in Figure 3 for the three datasets.
-Both for Fluxnet and the 230 Jena Inversion, IAV is positively related to increasing with either GPP or NEECUP.
-On the contrary, the IAVNEE in the MPI-MTE dataset peaks at intermediate values of GPP and NEECUP, even if this trend is not evident in the Fluxnet data from which the MPI-MTE product is derived.
-We think that this is due to the prominent role that FaPAR has in the MTE approach.
-Canopy greenness is particularly stable in the tropical humid forests (that are the most productive one) generating this unusual pattern of low relative IAV.
-As stressed previously, MPI-MTE this latter product seems to underestimate the 235 temporal variability of evergreen tropical forests both in South America and Africa, where the highest values of GPP and NEECUP are observed and where on the contrary the inversion shows high values of IAV.
+The dependency of IAV{NEE} on GPP and on NEE{CUP} is reported in Figure 3 for the three datasets.
+Both for Fluxnet and the Jena Inversion, IAV is increasing with both GPP and NEE{CUP} .
+On the contrary, the IAV{NEE} in the MPI-MTE dataset peaks at intermediate values of GPP and NEE{CUP} , even if this trend is not evident in the Fluxnet data from which the MPI-MTE product is derived.
+As stressed previously, MPI-MTE seems to underestimate the temporal variability of evergreen tropical forests both in South America and Africa, where the highest values of GPP and NEE{CUP} are observed and where on the contrary the inversion shows high values of IAV.
 We think that this mismatch is due to the prominent role that FaPAR has in the MTE approach.
 In fact, canopy greenness is particularly stable in the tropical humid forests, generating this unusual pattern of low relative IAV in regions of high productivity.
-These contrasting results for key regions like the Amazon and the Congo basin confirm the large uncertainty of the IAV estimates in areas with 240 limited observational constraints.
-In these regions, climate sensitivities derived from estimates of the inter-annual variability of the terrestrial carbon budget have therefore to be carefully interpreted (Fang et al 2017).
+These contrasting results for key regions like the Amazon and the Congo basin confirm the large uncertainty of the IAV estimates in areas with limited observational constraints.
+In these regions, climate sensitivities derived from estimates of the inter-annual variability of the terrestrial carbon budget have therefore to be carefully interpreted (Fang et al., 2017).